YatinAdityaT/env2repo/README.md

 ## Caution:
 - Read the warning/alert messages carefully if you don't want to lose your envs.

+## Known issues:
+- GUI hangs and shows "Not responding" when git is working in the background.

 ## How to contribute:

 ### Directly